 Above: Various stages of ripeness of Brooklyn-grown cornelian cherries.

 On trees in the Northeast, hard green fruits form by July.
-On their journey to ripeness they turn pale, then pink, scarlet, deep red, and finally, maroon, when they are at their softest and most plum-like stage.
+On their journey to ripeness they turn pale, then pink, scarlet, deep red, and finally, maroon, when they are at their softest and most plum-like.

-Above: To remove the single seed in each cornel I find it easiest to push the fruit in batches through a food mill.
+Above: To remove the single seed in each ripe cornel for sauce, I find it easiest to push the fruit in batches through a food mill.

 Every degree of cornelian cherry ripeness has a use.
 When green they yield a tart syrup if combined with sugar and allowed to ferment for weeks.
-And while unripe and pale to pink, cornels are very persuasive as an olive-type pickle.
-While it takes some time, the process is easy, and gratifyingly delicious.
+The pale to pink stage is ideal for cornelian cherry olives.
+The process is easy, and the result gratifyingly delicious.

 Annually, I use cornelian cherries to make a savory, sweet-and-sour condiment inspired by Georgian tkemali (sour plum) sauce.
 My version is very simple: the fruits’ cooked pulp flavored with coriander seeds, salt, and sugar.
 The mixture is cooked gently before being bottled and kept in the fridge.